-Outside the main exam rooms a seating plan will be posted.
-This will show where each candidate is to sit for their exam.
-The Invigilators also have copies of the seating plan and will use these to mark off each student and ensure they are in the correct seat.
+The Invigilators have copies of the seating plan.
+If you cannot remember your seat, please ask the invigilators.
+They will use these to mark off each student and ensure they are in the correct seat.

 What happens is a student is late?